Life 1871 - 1908 AD

 to concentrate all decision power in himself.

-At Age 14 Kang Hsi decided to take reign and power himself, tricked Aobai into believing his young imperial incompetence and had the General arrested.
+At Age 14 Kang Xi decided to take reign and power himself, tricked Aobai into believing his young imperial incompetence and had the General arrested.
 There is no further mention of General Aobai.

-Achievements : Longest reigning Emperor in the History of China with 61 years.
+Achievements : Legendary top Emperor of the Manchu Qing Dynasty.
+Longest reigning Emperor in the History of China with 61 years.
 Proud of Manchu ancestry and tradition.
-Greatest Miltairy Leader, taking on the "Three Feudatories" (1673 AD - 1681 AD)(a chinese Civil War caused by misjudgement of the situation by the Emperor himself according to Kangxi) , re-conquering Taiwan (1683 AD) from Warlord Zheng Keshuang (Son of Original conquering Ching General) and unifying China once more.
-Defeat of Russians at the Kerulan River (1685 AD) now still the border of HeilongJiang Province , fixing the part of eurasia south of the river Kerulan for China.
-Inclusion of Mongolia as a chinese protectorate, a very diplomatic and strategic manouver by Kang Hsi making possible further expansions of Chinese Empire towards the West and North-West defeating Mongol and Turkish Tribes (1890's)(now minorities of China).
-Most influencial statesman-Emperor of the later Feudal-Chinese History.
+Greatest Miltairy Leader, taking on the "Three Feudatories" (1673 AD - 1681 AD)(a chinese Civil War caused by misjudgement of the situation by the Emperor himself according to Kangxi) , re-conquering Taiwan (1683 AD) from Warlord Zheng Keshuang (Son of Original conquering Qing General) and unifying China once more.
+Defeat of Russians at the Kerulan River (1685 AD) now still the border of HeilongJiang Province , fixing the part of EurAsia south of the river Kerulan for China.
+Inclusion of Mongolia as a Chinese protectorate, a very diplomatic and strategic manouver by Kang Hsi making possible further expansions of Chinese Empire towards the West and North-West defeating Mongol and Turkish Tribes (1890's)(now minorities of China).

 Life 1678 - 1735 AD